-(1) Except as otherwise provided by local agreement that has been approved by the Division, 9-1-1 callers shall first be routed to the primary public safety answering point serving the caller's primary law enforcement agency.
+(1) Except as otherwise provided by local agreement that has been approved by the Division, 9-1-1 callers shall first be routed to the primary PSAP serving the caller's primary law enforcement agency.

 (2) Transfers shall be kept to an absolute minimum.
-A 9-1-1 call should not be transferred more than once.
+As a standard, a 9-1-1 call should not be transferred more than once.
+9-1-1 calls subject to multiple transfers shall be allowed only when absolutely necessary.
 Any deviation from this section shall be subject to division approval.